sheishistoric/snl-coefficient/_posts/2022-10-17-feature-films.md

 In a close second, with 8.175, is *Wayne's World 2*, released only a few months later in 1993.
 What makes *Coneheads* take the cake over all other *SNL* and potential *SNL* media?

 For those unfamiliar with the film, *Coneheads* draws from a recurring sketch in the earliest seasons of *SNL*.
-Invented as a "total pothead sketch" by combining sketch ideas from Dan Aykroyd (*SNL* 1975-1979) and Tom Davis (*SNL* 1975-2003), the Coneheads are a family of extraterrestrials with towering bald conical heads who must blend into American suburban life. [^1] The starring roles of married couple Beldar and Prymaat were filled by Dan Aykroyd (*SNL* 1975-1979) and Jane Curtin (*SNL* 1975-1980).
+Invented as a "total pothead sketch" by combining sketch ideas from Dan Aykroyd (1975-1979) and Tom Davis (1975-2003), the Coneheads are a family of extraterrestrials with towering bald conical heads who must blend into American suburban life. [^1] The starring roles of married couple Beldar and Prymaat were filled by Aykroyd and Jane Curtin (1975-1980).

 In saying that this is the "Most-*SNL* Feature Film, we are not arguing that it is good.
 (Although Robyn Bahr of *Vice* made a compelling argument for the film's relevance in 2017 [^2]).
 Instead, we draw from specific data points to show how the cast and writers of the show over multiple decades relied on *SNL* connections to make this project in its final form.